THANKSGIVING DINNER PREP CALENDAR

 Note: If using chicken, go heavy on wing sections, thighs or drumsticks.
 If using turkey, same pieces.
 In either case, and if using leftover, previously cooked fowl (say, rotisserie chickens), use only bone-in parts and with the skin on.
 Additionally, all pieces may be roasted in the oven, in high heat, so that they render many browned bits and fond.
 Along with the stock, these latter may be used as the basis for a make-ahead gravy for Thanksgiving Day dinner that you will freeze and reheat day-of.

-For a downloadable PDF (without photos) of this Thanksgiving Dinner Prep Calendar, click here.
+For a downloadable PDF (without photos) of a Thanksgiving Dinner Prep Calendar, click here.

-I also write for UCHealth Today where you will find this same Thanksgiving Dinner Prep Calendar, as well as additional columns of mine written over the years for its site that give tips and recipes for additional cooking for Thanksgiving, for example, “Mashed Potatoes 5 Ways” and much-beloved Denver icon, sadly departed, Gene Amole’s Turkey stuffing.
+I also write for UCHealth Today where you will find this same Thanksgiving Dinner Prep Calendar, as well as additional columns of mine written over the years for its site that give tips and recipes for additional cooking for Thanksgiving, for example, “Mashed Potatoes 5 Ways” and sadly departed but much-beloved Denver icon Gene Amole’s turkey stuffing.
 Click here.

 Previous